11ty/11ty-website/src/docs/copy.md

 <div id="passthrough-all-content"></div><!-- backwards compat link -->

-{% callout "warn", "md" -%}The `--passthroughall` flag was removed in Eleventy v2.0.0.{% endcallout %}
+{% callout "warn", "md" %}The `--passthroughall` flag was removed in Eleventy v2.0.0.{% endcallout %}

 You can emulate the same functionality using the [`addPassthroughCopy` API method documented above](#configuration-api-method)!
 If you’re still wanting to read about it, head [back to the 1.x docs](https://v1-0-2.11ty.dev/docs/copy/#passthrough-all-content).